 Travis County Fire Department guidelines for mobile food vendors

-Unrestricted mobile vending units operating inside the unincorporated areas of Travis County must be inspected by Travis County Fire.
+Additionally, unrestricted mobile vending units operating inside the unincorporated areas of Travis County must be inspected by Travis County Fire.
 The inspection fee is $125.00.
-Review Travis County’s checklist of fire safety guidelines before your inspection.
+Review Travis County’s checklistopen_in_new of fire safety guidelines before your inspection.